 - Focus on Methods: designing understanding

-- Focus on Systems Thinking: socio-cultural of interdependencies/dynamic structures
+- Focus on Systems Thinking: designing dynamic structures to complex problems

-- Focus on Empathy: social responsibility and impact
+- Focus on Empathy: designing for social impact

 Degree: Master of Design